keithalpichi/slack-action/README.md

 The template ID that identifies the template to use for the Slack notification message.
 You can use the following templates:

-- `plain1`- a template for plain messages
+- `plain1`- a template for plain messages that displays a custom message.
-- `push1`- a template for messages on push events
+- `plain2`- a template for plain messages that displays the link to the current Github Action run.

 #### Example usage
 ```